spack/spack-gantry/docs/api.md

 The spec sent to the endpoint should have the following format:

 ```
-{
-    "package": {
-        "name": str,
-        "version": str,
-        "variants" str
-    },
-    "compiler": {
-        "name": str,
-        "version" str
-    }
-}
+pkg_name@pkg_version +variant1+variant2%compiler@compiler_version
 ```

-The JSON object should be [URL-encoded](https://en.wikipedia.org/wiki/Percent-encoding) and is passed through the `query` parameter.
+**There must be a space after the package version in order to account for variant parsing.**

+If the request does not contain a valid spec, the API will respond with `400 Bad Request`.
 The maximum allowed size of the `GET` request is 8190 bytes.

-If the request is not valid JSON or does not contain the required fields, the API will respond with `400 Bad Request`.

 Expected response: